vanHeemstraSystems/ai-life-coach/300/100/README.md

 Out of these we have chosen **Claude.ai** as it has a web interface as well as an iOS app, so we can use it on our iPad, iPhone, or web browser (hence, desktop).

+Anthropic does not currently have a **macOS desktop** application for Claude.
+However, you can access Claude through the web-based chat interface at anthropic.com or via the API for developers.
+If you're interested in the latest information about Claude's availability, I recommend checking the Anthropic website at https://support.anthropic.com for the most up-to-date details about their current offerings.